krutikaP0502/Custom-DropDown/README.md

 </div>
 ```

-Build the drop down by running the plugin on page load
+Build the dropdown by running the plugin on page load
 ```
 var dd = new DropDown(
 		$('#dd'),     		// element